agnosticoder/next-mdx-blog-app/README.md

 - Authentication has been implemented using session-based auth
 - Uses can like the post
 - Comments functionality is work in progress
-- Next.js, Typescript, Sass, Prisma, React Query, MySQL, etc. have been used as primary technologies for the making of this app
+- Next.js, Typescript, Sass, Prisma, React Query, MySQL, Trpc etc. have been used as primary technologies for the making of this app

 *Soon the video will be added to this page explaining the working of the app*